vipra-uwf/vipra-1.0/webAPI/README.md

 	    ]
 	}
 }
 ```
+- `The Configuration Options are explained in the Configuration Options section`
 ---
 ## /sim
 ### POST
 - **Function:**
-	Returns the Generated Simulation source files and a Vagrant file for setup of a build environment
+	Returns the Generated Simulation source files along with a Vagrant file for setup of the build environment
+	`requires Authentication (see /login in User Paths)`
 - **Expected Request Contents:**
 	- `headers`:
 		- `Authorization`: